-We will look for King of Saxony Bird-of-paradise at several locations during the tour (photo Ian Merrill).
+We will look for King of Saxony Bird-of-paradise at several locations during our PNG birding tours.

 OUR PAPUA NEW GUINEA BIRDING TOURS

 We have two extremely exciting set departure Papua New Guinea (PNG) birding tours, both focusing on the different endemic and special birds found in each region, and particularly the outrageous collection of birds-of-paradise that can be found here.
 Our Papua New Guinea birding tours are as follows: